From Teacher who Loved Writing to Author who Loves Storytelling

 Born in the seaside town of Southport on the North West Coast of England, I spent 11 years living and teaching in London before settling back up north in Liverpool in 2011.
 I was an Early Years Teacher for 18 years which complemented my love of all things creative, books and words.
 Since leaving teaching I've changed from a teacher who loved writing into an author who loves storytelling.

-As for my books, the first one to be published was The Dragon of Allerton Oak which is set in Calderstones Park in Liverpool.
+As for my work as an author, I was encouraged to think about publishing my work by former colleagues and some of the children who attended my storytelling events.
+When I won a writing competition, I made a promise to one of the judges that I would work towards publishing.
+In 2015, I published my first book, 'The Dragon of Allerton Oak' which is set in Calderstones Park in Liverpool.
 This book has sold across the country and as far away as New Zealand and Australia.
-I've since gone on to publish nine more (you can find them in my shop) covering diverse themes such as space, exercise, Mindfulness for children, pirates, a collection of phonic poems and two bilingual books.
-The members of Little Lamb Tales (Team Lamby) have provided the inspiration for three of these books and there are definitely more to come.
+I've since gone on to publish many more (you can find them in my shop) covering diverse themes such as space, exercise, Mindfulness for children, pirates, a collection of phonic poems and two bilingual books.
+The members of Little Lamb Tales (Team Lamby) have provided the inspiration for seven of these books and there are definitely more to come.